papampi/braiins-os/README.md

 *Do not confuse deployment process with the system upgrade!* The deployment is used mainly for developers for testing the firmware on running miner or for initial factory NAND programming.
-For system upgrade use standard firmware tarball which can be loaded with help of web interface or with LEDE *sysupgrade* utility.
+For system upgrade use standard firmware tarball which can be loaded with help of web interface or with OpenWrt *sysupgrade* utility.

-If you use standard braiins image then the following commands can be used for upgrading to the latest firmware:
+Follow [user manual](docs/user-manual) for standard firmware upgrade procedure

 ```bash
 # download latest packages from feeds server